-in any program unit that uses these macros.
+at the beginning of any program unit that uses these macros.

-isalpha() - Is Character Alphabetic isupper() - Is Character Uppercase Letter islower() - Is Character Lowercase Letter isdigit() - Is Character Decimal Digit isalpha( c ) c is a letter - a thru z or A thru Z. isupper(c) c is an upper case letter - A thru Z. islower( c ) c is a lower case letter - a thru z.
+isalpha() - Is Character Alphabetic isalpha(c) c is a letter - a through z or A through Z. isupper() - Is Character Uppercase Letter isupper(c) c is an upper case letter - A through Z. islower() - Is Character Lowercase Letter islower(c) c is a lower case letter - a through z. isdigit() - Is Character Decimal Digit isdigit(c) c is a digit - 0 through 9.